PoetScribe Week 3--Poems for National Poetry Month

 So What’s Included this Week?

-A Cover Page for a Poetry notebook/binder (pictured above)
+A Cover Page for a your notebook/binder (pictured above)

 Poem Number Title, Author